-The Scheme Owner, intending to protect the customer assets and the scheme brand:
+The Scheme Owner2, intending to protect the customer assets and the scheme brand:

-- Shall maintain the scheme documentation and procedures. - · Shall maintain the list of current certificates. - Shall accredit the certifier.
+- Shall maintain the scheme documentation and procedures. - Shall maintain the list of current certificates. - Shall accredit the certifier. - Shall maintain the definitive list of licensed evaluation laboratories and the certification body. - Shall make final decisions on any discussions and conflicts within the scope of this scheme.

-&lt;sup>1 In the vast majority of cases the labs are licensed by TrustCB, as listed on www.trustcb.com/about-us/labs.
+1 In the vast majority of cases the labs are licensed by TrustCB, as listed on www.trustcb.com/about-us/labs.
 In a few cases TrustCB may work with other labs at the request of the scheme owner.

-&lt;sup>2 The Scheme Owner may be TrustCB or an external-organisation, as specified in the description of each scheme.
+2 The Scheme Owner may be TrustCB or an external-organisation, as specified in the description of each scheme.